 Don’t be idle.
 Accept that your utility’s networks and information systems represent a target-rich environment but understand that cyber safety is within your reach.
 Make sure someone on your staff is actively working on cybersecurity and reports to senior management.
 Work hard to allocate sufficient cyber funding.
 Work with your Municipality for an overall end-to-end cyber security program.
 And turn to experts that understand both utility cyber vulnerabilities and the structure of public power.

 Hometown Connections can help.
 We partner with some of the best cybersecurity providers in the public power space.
-This includes Utility Security Consulting by AESI-US, Inc., Utility Cyber Threat Monitoring by N-Dimension Solutions, and Utility Cyber Liability Insurance by Marsh Wortham Power Gen Insurance.
+This includes Utility Security Consulting by AESI-US, Inc. and Utility Cyber Liability Insurance by Marsh Wortham Power Gen Insurance.
 These partners can provide critical threat mitigation.
 For those who have questions, please get in touch.